ytorg/Yotter/README.md

 ## Privacy
 Parasitter cares about your privacy, and for this it will never make any connection to Twitter or Youtube.
 We make use pf rss feeds to fetch all the tweets from your followed accounts.
 If you want to use a specific Nitter or Invidious instance you can replace it on the file `app/routes.py`.

-It is always recommended to set up a self-hosted instance.
-It is quite easy and conveninent and will give you full control over your data.
-The only data that is stored on the Database is:
 * Hash of the password
 * Username
 * Email (we won't send you any mails so you can make up the mail) - This is for future versions.